Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 |---|---|---|

-| Relational Process & Deep Sharing | Authentic, in-the-moment interpersonal exploration to heal relational wounds and increase capacity for vulnerability, trust, and genuine intimacy.
-Process-oriented, not a skills curriculum. | Relational trauma, attachment injuries, social isolation, difficulty trusting, chronic loneliness.
+| Relational Process and Deep Sharing Group | Engage in authentic, in-the-moment interpersonal exploration to heal relational wounds and increase capacity for vulnerability, trust, and genuine intimacy.
+This is a process-oriented group, not a skills curriculum. | Adults healing from relational trauma, attachment injuries, social isolation, difficulty trusting, or chronic loneliness.
 Ideal complement to individual trauma therapy. |

-| Integrated IFS Skills for Self-Leadership | Develop a compassionate internal relationship with protective and wounded "parts" using Internal Family Systems principles.
-Reduce internal conflict, cultivate self-leadership, move from self-criticism to self-understanding. | Internal conflict, shame cycles, perfectionism, self-sabotage, difficulty accessing self-compassion.
-Effective for trauma survivors and personal growth. |
+| Integrated IFS Skills for Self-Leadership | Develop a compassionate internal relationship with your protective and wounded "parts" using Internal Family Systems principles.
+Reduce internal conflict, cultivate self-leadership, and move from self-criticism to self-understanding. | Adults experiencing internal conflict, shame cycles, perfectionism, self-sabotage, or difficulty accessing self-compassion.
+Effective for both trauma survivors and those seeking personal growth. |

-| Trauma-Informed Mindfulness & Movement | Gentle, guided practices to safely increase interoception (body awareness) and release stored nervous system tension.
-Informed by Somatic Experiencing and Polyvagal Theory. | Chronic tension, hypervigilance, disconnection from physical sensations, difficulty with traditional seated meditation. |
+| Trauma-Informed Mindfulness and Movement | Gentle, guided practices designed to safely increase interoception (body awareness) and release stored nervous system tension without being overwhelming.
+Informed by Somatic Experiencing and Polyvagal Theory. | Adults who carry stress and trauma in the body: chronic tension, hypervigilance, disconnection from physical sensations, or difficulty with traditional seated meditation. |

 Program Details

-Inside Each Group Program
+Inside Our Group Programs

-Relational Process & Deep Sharing
+Relational Process and Deep Sharing Group

-IFS Skills for Self-Leadership
+Integrated IFS Skills for Self-Leadership

-Mindfulness & Movement
+Trauma-Informed Mindfulness and Movement

 Is Group Right for You?

-Who Benefits from Group Therapy in Houston
+Who Benefits from Group Therapy in Houston?

 Adults Healing from Trauma

-Attachment Difficulties
+Adults with Attachment Difficulties

-Struggle with trust, intimacy, vulnerability, or maintaining close relationships.
+Who struggle with trust, intimacy, vulnerability, or maintaining close relationships.
 The group provides a safe environment to practice new relational behaviors with real-time feedback.

 Chronic Shame or Self-Criticism